Goldman CEO Blankfein prepares to exit as soon as year-end: WSJ

 Solomon, 56, had been a co-head of investment banking.
 Before joining Goldman as a partner in 1999, he spent time in junk bonds and leveraged finance at Salomon Brothers, Drexel Burnham Lambert and Bear Stearns.
 In his spare time, he spins music at clubs under the pseudonym DJ D-Sol. reut.rs/lgLk2v

-If it happens next year, the power transition will come as Goldman Sachs tries to re-invent itself.
+If the power transition does happen soon, it will come as Goldman Sachs is trying to re-invent itself.

 For years leading into the crisis and coming out of it, the bank relied heavily on trading to bolster its bottom line.
 But market trends and regulations implemented since 2010 have sapped profits from the trading business.